-This is the same license that we have discussed above in this article.
-It is a more restrictive license and states that anyone who uses the original source code to build something, must also redistribute the derivative work under the same license.
+This is the same license that we have discussed above.
+It is a more restrictive license and states that anyone who uses the original source code to build something must also redistribute the derivative work under the same license.
 Copyleft guarantees that every user has freedom.
 If the software is licensed under a copyleft license, the derivative work must be redistributed under the same license terms.
 The first and most popular example of a Copyleft license is GNU GPL.

 The proprietary software license doesn’t allow copying, modifying, or redistribution.
 This is the most restrictive license.
 The original author or the company who releases the software or work retains copyrights of the source code.
 Usually, the source code is hidden from the end-users and doesn’t grant rights to modify the software in any way or redistribute it.

 There are many other kinds of software licenses that have been introduced to meet certain requirements.
-For example, there are WeakCopyleft, Lesser GPL license, 3-Clause BSD, and 2-clause BSD license available.
-Before we fork someone’s work, we should read the license carefully under which your derivatives may be licensed.
+For example, there are WeakCopyleft and Lesser GPL licenses, etc… Most importantly, before we fork someone’s work, we should read the license carefully under which your derivatives may be licensed.

 Example 1: You are not a programmer or a computer professional.
 And at the same time, you want to modify a “free software” to meet the requirements of the business, you own.
 You may pay any developer/programmer to make those changes for you.

 Example 2: The source code for Red Hat Enterprise Linux (RHEL) is freely available.
 However, working on that source code so as to get a production-ready operating system and obtain support from professionals, you may need to pay.